Capt-Zeanie/FBDDemo/readme.txt

  Database
  Form

- Installation
+Installing
+    Download the file from https://github.com/Capt-Zeanie/FBDDemo/archive/master.zip and unzip the folder and then rename the folder from fbddemo-master to fbddemo
- Just put the fbddemo folder into your plugin folder and head over to the woldcms administration centre and enable.
+    FTP the folder fbddemo to your plugin directory on your WolfCMS site folder /wolf/plugins/ directory).
+    Go to the woldcms administration centre and enable the fbddemo plugin.

+Your site is now using the fbbdemo Plugin!

  You can access the frontend by either....
  If WolfCMS is installed in your root folder then using www.domain.com/test will show the frontend content.
  If WolfCMS is installed inside another folder othe than your root folder then using www.domain.com/wolf_installation_folder/test will show the frontend content.